Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 11. Explore Sea Life Park

 The best place to take kids who love animals is Sea Life Park.
-It’s an open-air attraction where families can learn more about sharks, sea lions and penguins among other things!
+It’s an open-air attraction where families can learn more about sharks, sea lions, and penguins, among other things!

-There are hands on exhibits that will keep you entertained all day long while your little ones enjoy their own adventures.
+There are hands-on exhibits that will keep you entertained all day long while your little ones enjoy their own adventures.

-I recommend taking the Waikiki Trolley to make it a full day adventure!
+I recommend taking the Waikiki Trolley to make it a full-day adventure!

 12. Learn About Pearl Harbor

 Visiting Pearl Harbor with kids is an educational and historical experience.
-For older kids who have learned about World War II, you’ll definitely want to visit this site where Japan attacked the United States leading America into WWII.
+For older kids who have learned about World War II, you’ll definitely want to visit this site where Japan attacked the United States, leading America into WWII.

-It’s not just a somber spot but there are so many other things that make up what happens here!
+It’s not just a somber spot, but there are so many other things that make up what happens here!

-One our favorite activities at Pearl Harbor is touring the USS Battleship Missouri.
+One of our favorite activities at Pearl Harbor is touring the USS Battleship Missouri.
 It has giant guns on board and tons of cool exhibits inside the ship.

 13. Hike Manoa Falls